rust-lang/blog.rust-lang.org/posts/inside-rust/2023-07-21-crates-io-postmortem.md

 <https://github.com/rust-lang/crates.io/issues/6850> was submitted and upvoted 12 times.

-We are not aware of any social media posts related to this incident.

 ## Detection

 The developer triggering the production deployment was monitoring the crates.io Grafana dashboard during the deployment and noticed elevated levels of request-per-second numbers for the download endpoint.
 This was a symptom of cargo retrying the download multiple times before giving up.